-- A web application, no more, no less: it requires no plug-ins, no local storage, no web workers, no Flash, no HTML5, nothing that only works in Firefox or Google Chrome, nothing "special."
+- A web application (a computer program that runs partly in the web browser and partly on the website), no more, no less: it requires no plug-ins, no local storage, no web workers, no Flash, no HTML5, nothing that only works in Firefox or Google Chrome, nothing "special."
 Why?
 Because Zen is meant to be universal, free of web-browser dependencies.
 If you walk into a solar-powered Internet cafe in Timbuktu, Zen should just work.
 The only caveat is that it might not work on Internet Explorer 6.
 The fancy stuff—the "bells and whistles"—will be added later, as options.

 - An application wiki, i.e., "an enhanced wiki that gives users the option to do lightweight end-user programming within the wiki and with ease," according to Wikipedia.
 Zen's wiki-ness will use a GUI and instant feedback—requiring no special steps like saving, compiling, copying, uploading, deploying, running, starting up, or publishing.

 - A basic WCMS that can place widgets within widgets, to any degree of nesting.
 It is not just for 2-dimensional layouts.

 - A creator of web sites that can be completely indexed by Google and other search engines.
 Although Zen will specialize in creating single-page web sites and web applications, it will create indexable web pages for the components of those sites and applications so that all the content can be found by the search engines.
 (Index-ability is important to search engine optimization.
 Update on May 19, 2012: See Google's Making AJAX Applications Crawlable article in their Webmasters guide.)